Skip to content

 In brief

-Tusiata Avia is a poet, performer and children’s book writer.
-Known for her dynamic performance style, she has written and performed a one-woman poetry show, Wild Dogs Under My Skirt, which toured between 2002-2008 in Moscow, Jerusalem and Vienna, as well as destinations closer to home.
+Tusiata Avia is a poet, performer and children’s book writer known for her dynamic performance style.
 Tusiata has held a number of residencies including the Fulbright Pacific Writer’s Fellowship at University of Hawaii, and the Ursula Bethel Writer in Residence at University of Canterbury.
-She was the 2013 recipient of the Janet Frame Literary Trust Award.
-Her latest collection, Fale Aitu (Victoria University Press, 2016) has been longlisted for the 2017 Ockham New Zealand Book Awards.
+She was the 2013 recipient of the Janet Frame Literary Trust Award, and her collection Fale Aitu (Victoria University Press, 2016) was shortlisted for the 2017 Ockham New Zealand Book Awards.
+In 2020 she was appointed a Member of the New Zealand Order of Merit in the Queen's Birthday Honours and made an Arts Foundation Laureate.

 Bio